 In today’s world, we see more solar-powered homes, office buildings, schools, and more.
 Many are making the switch to solar power thanks to the many benefits that come with its use.
 Not only is solar energy affordable, but it is also friendlier to humans and the environment than burning fossil fuels for our energy needs.

-However, with the increased use of solar power and solar's many advantages, we still have production, installation, and end-of-life considerations - therefore, is solar energy truly sustainable?
+However, with the increased use of solar power and solar's many advantages, we still have production, installation, and end-of-life considerations - therefore, is solar energy genuinely sustainable?
 Are solar panels green?

-In this article, we will dive into the world of solar energy and examine the environmental impact of using this renewable energy source,
+In this article, we will dive into the world of solar energy and examine the environmental impact of using this greener energy source,

 Sunlight is a clean energy source that converts to electrical energy through photovoltaic or solar panels.
 The sun releases packets of energy called Photons.
 Photons are constantly emitted on our planet, generating solar power sufficient to satisfy energy needs for an entire year globally.